pgigis/sigcomm2021-offnets-artifacts/datasets/README.md

 # Datasets

-Due to the size of the datasets, we provide [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabpgk_ucl_ac_uk/Eim32GoBUgVOoLolQCYbbyMBSf-PiNBbOzuQl52n3Xm94w?e=7GOz5l) an OneDrive directory which contains additional datasets used in this work.
+Due to the size of the datasets, we provide [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabpgk_ucl_ac_uk/Eim32GoBUgVOoLolQCYbbyMBSf-PiNBbOzuQl52n3Xm94w?e=7GOz5l) an OneDrive directory, that contains additional datasets used in this work.

-## Download Rapid7 data
 For our longitudinal analysis, we used TLS certificate scans and HTTP(S) headers, derived from the [Rapid7 - Open Data](https://opendata.rapid7.com) platform.

+## Rapid7 Datasets

+### Download data

 To access the historical datasets of Rapid7 Open Data platform you need to apply for an account.
 ```Data access is free to Practitioners, Academics, and Researchers.```